 Today in the Courts

-- Beginning April 14, attorneys in Christian and Taney counties will be required to use the Missouri eFiling System.
+- Beginning October 1, attorneys in Lafayette, Platte and Saline counties are required to use the Missouri eFiling System.

 - The Missouri Board of Law Examiners September 17 announced the list of candidates who successfully met all requirements of the July 2014 bar exam.

 - The 31st Circuit judicial commission announced the demographic, interviewee and meeting information regarding the Fitzsimmons associate circuit judge vacancy in Greene County.

 - Beginning September 15, attorneys in Lincoln and Osage counties -- as well as those filing pleadings in civil cases in St. Louis County -- are required to use the Missouri eFiling System.
 Attorneys in St. Louis County have been required to use eFiling for all associate civil, probate, small claims and department of revenue tax lien cases since March 2014.